seanbreckenridge/google_takeout_parser/README.md

 ### CLI Usage

 Can be access by either `google_takeout_parser` or `python -m google_takeout_parser`.
-Offers a basic interface to list/clear the cache directory, and/or parse a takeout and interact with it in a REPL:
+Offers a basic interface to list/clear the cache directory, and/or parse/merge a takeout and interact with it in a REPL:

 To clear the `cachew` cache: `google_takeout_parser cache_dir clear`

 To parse a takeout:

 ```
-$ google_takeout_parser parse ~/data/Unpacked_Takout --cache
+$ google_takeout_parser --quiet parse ~/data/Unpacked_Takout --cache
-Parsing...
 Interact with the export using res

 In [1]: res[-2]